 How Much House Can I Afford (Dave Ramsey’s Guidelines)

-Financial rule of thumb: Dave Ramsey’s advice for buying a new home is to limit your monthly payment (including homeowners insurance, homeowners association fees, and property taxes) to 25 percent or less of your monthly take-home pay on a 15-year fixed-rate loan.
+Financial rule of thumb: Dave Ramsey’s advice for buying a new home is to limit your monthly payment (including homeowners insurance, homeowners association fees, and property taxes) to 25% or less of your monthly take-home pay on a 15-year fixed-rate loan.

 Analysis: This housing rule of thumb is quite different than the recommendations you’ll find elsewhere.
 Using the affordability calculator on DaveRamsey.com, you can calculate the maximum monthly payment you can afford under these guidelines.